edmomot/edmomot.github.io/_posts/2025-06-28-automatically-update-deluge-listen-port-when-gluetun-vpn-updates.md

-# Summary

-Create a systemd service that automatically updates Deluge's Listen Port when the forward port changes on my vpn connection container.
+This post details how to create a systemd service that automatically updates Deluge's Listen Port when the forwarded port changes on a gluetun vpn connection container.

 # Background